Water is a Basic Human Need.

-Without it, survival is not possible.
-Yet, in 2018, more than 1 billion people still wake up each morning with zero access to clean water sources.
-This means that millions of vulnerable families around the world do not drink, cook, or bathe with clean water — a basic natural resource that we too often take for granted here at home.
+Without it survival is not possible.
+Every day, 2.1 billion people still wake up each morning without access to clean water.
+This means that millions of vulnerable families around the world do not drink, cook, or bathe with clean water.

-- Millions of women and children spend several hours each day collecting water from distant and polluted sources.
+Millions of women and children spend 3-6 hours each day collecting water from distant and polluted sources.

-- The time it takes to walk the average 3.7 miles for clean water is time not spent working at an income-generating job, caring for family members, or attending school.
+The time it takes to walk the average 3.7 miles for clean water is time not spent generating income, caring for family members, or attending school.

 Effects on Women & Children